francisco-f-silva/facerecognition/README.md

+### facerecognition

+This is the *frontend repository* for the 'Face Recognition' web app.
+The backend repository can be found [here](https://github.com/francisco-f-silva/facerecognition-api).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## 'Face Recognition' web app

 This app was developed using Javascript as prime language both in frontend and backend.